Idearium/developers/git/github-templates.md

-# Idearium templates
+# GitHub templates

-This is a collection of Idearium templates that should be used.
+This is a collection of GitHub templates that should be used.

 The purpose of a template, is so that all contributors can communicate in a clear and consistent way.